Local Photographer Terry McCaulley Gives His Time and Talent to TAHS

 “We have the best community and the best fans,” said McCaulley about the response to his fundraising request, “I want to thank them all.”

 McCaulley is originally from Tyrone but moved to the Lancaster area in middle school.
 He graduated from Manheim Central High School where he participated in wrestling and track and field.
-He moved back to Tyrone in 1992 and is currently employed as a industrial electrician at ACCO Brands, formerly MeadWestvaco in Alexandria.
+He moved back to Tyrone in 1992 and is currently employed as an industrial electrician at ACCO Brands, formerly MeadWestvaco in Alexandria.

-McCaulley has three children, Ashley, who graduated from Ephrata High School, Christopher and Katelyn, who both attended Tyrone, and two grandchildren, Arianna and Isaiah.
+McCaulley has three children, Ashley, who graduated from Ephrata High School, Christopher and Katelyn, who attended Tyrone, and two grandchildren, Arianna and Isaiah.

 Terry working a girls basketball game in the middle school gym this season